tencent cloud

 Apache Flink is a framework and distributed processing engine for stateful computations over unbounded and bounded data streams.
-Flink has been designed to run in all common cluster environments, perform computations at in-memory speed and at any scale.
+Flink has been designed to run in all common cluster environments and perform computations at memory speed and at any scale.

 Apache Flink excels at processing unbounded and bounded data sets.
-Precise control of time and state enable Flink’s runtime to run any kind of application on unbounded streams.
-Bounded streams are internally processed by algorithms and data structures that are specifically designed for fixed sized data sets, yielding excellent performance.
+Precise control of time and status enables Flink’s runtime to run any kind of application on unbounded streams.
+Bounded streams are internally processed by algorithms and data structures that are specifically designed for fixed-sized data sets, yielding excellent performance.

-Apache Flink requires real-time data from various sources (such as Apache Kafka or Kinesis) in order to execute applications.
-Flink provides special Kafka Connectors for reading and writing data from/to Kafka topics, which offers exactly-once processing semantics.
+Apache Flink requires real-time data from various sources (message queues or distributed logs such as Apache Kafka or Kinesis) in order to execute applications.
+Flink provides Apache Kafka connectors for reading data from or writing data to Kafka topics, which offer exactly-once processing semantics.

 <version>1.0-SNAPSHOT</version>